-The CYPHER CONTROL challenge is played on a 30 feet wide per 74 feet long arena.
+The CYPHER CONTROL challenge is played on a 30' wide per 74' long arena.
 Two walls called FACTION WALL can be found at each end of the arena.
-Near those walls, there is an elevated platform, standing at 36 inches high.
-This platform, 269 inches wide and 45 inches deep, is called the BACKDOOR and can be accessed by the ZIPLINE, which is an H beam that connect the BACKDOOR and the DATABASE, at a height of 78 inches.
-Each faction also has a 216 inches long by 24 inches wide and 60 inches high server.
-The DATABASE found in the middle of the arena is 216 inches long, 24 inches wide and 60 inches high.
+Near those walls, there is an elevated platform, standing at 36" high.
+This platform, 269" wide and 45" deep (BACKDOOR) can be accessed by the ZIPLINE, which is an H beam that connect the BACKDOOR and the DATABASE, at a height of 78".
+Each faction also has a 216" long by 24" wide and 60" high server.
+In the middle, the DATABASE is 216" long, 24" wide and 60" high.

-The DATABASE has 12 holes of 6 inches radius, 11 inches deep, and are places at 10, 30 and 50 inches high.
+The DATABASE has 12 holes of 6" radius, 11" deep, and are places at 10", 30" and 50" high.
 Those holes are the receptacles used for the STABILISATION CORES.
-Three additional receptacles can be found under each BACKDOOR, 10 inches from the ground.
-Each factions has two STABILISATION CORE DISTRIBUTION STATIONS, all placed at the same height.
+Three additional receptacles can be found under each BACKDOOR, 10" from the ground.
+Each factions has two DISTRIBUTION STATIONS, all placed at the same height.
 This allows the human player to give STABILISATION CORES to robots.
 One station is under the BACKDOOR while the other is on the lateral wall.